aleksigron/kokko/README.md

 # Graphics Toolkit

-This is personal project that lets me test out new ideas and learn some OpenGL in the process.
+This is a personal project that lets me test out new ideas and learn some OpenGL in the process.